slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 For this to be done, we need to meet two requirements: we need our root $ x $ to be sufficiently small, and we also need our coefficients of the polynomial to be small as well. _Smallness_ is measured with respect to the modulus N, of course, $ x < N^1/3 $ (for this specific polynomial) is sufficient.

 The problem is, $ x $ is around 1200 bits, and each individual $ N_i $ is the product of two 727-bit (haha wysi wysi) primes. $ x $ is not small enough with respect to our individual $ N_i $ values for Coppersmith to be effective.
-If we were somehow able to construct a polynomial with a larger modulus, then it would work.
+If we were somehow able to construct a polynomial with a larger modulus that still retains $ flag $ as a small root, then it would work.

 ## CRT

+So let's work on constructing that larger polynomial.
+We want to define some cubic $ g(x) \mod \prod_{i=1}^{3} N_i $ such that our target $ flag $ root remains intact.